aulveland/CITZ-HWP-Project/Solution-Strategies.md

 # Strategies

 Strategies are narratives that describe solution concepts of how specific **[Journeys](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/5.User-Journeys)** translate into **[features](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/7.Security)** as part of our solution design.
-They are based on **[user research](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/3.User-Research)**.
+They are based on our **[user research](https://github.com/bcgov/CITZ-HybridWorkplace/wiki/3.User-Research)**.
 To implement our intended solution the HWP team has identified six feature groupings that require strategies to be documented.

 * User
 * Community